 Results of this surgery are usually very good.
 It is nearly impossible to make a reconstructed breast look exactly the same as the remaining natural breast.
 You may need more "touch up" procedures to get the result you want.

 Reconstruction will not restore normal sensation to the breast or the new nipple.

-Having cosmetic surgery after breast cancer can improve your sense of well-being and your quality of life.
+Having breast reconstruction surgery after breast cancer can improve your sense of well-being and your quality of life.